gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 The philosopher's belief that he can substitute his philosophical understanding for knowledge of conditional platforms of understanding leads the cave dwellers to send him packing:

-"The cave-dwellers, upon first encountering the theorist after his return to the world of the shadows [very well might be impressed] when he tells them that what they had always thought of as 'a horse' is not what they suppose it to be... but is, on the contrary, a modification of the attributes of God [, and they will] applaud his performance even where they cannot quite follow it.
+> The cave-dwellers, upon first encountering the theorist after his return to the world of the shadows [very well might be impressed] when he tells them that what they had always thought of as 'a horse' is not what they suppose it to be... but is, on the contrary, a modification of the attributes of God [, and they will] applaud his performance even where they cannot quite follow it.
 [The cave-dwellers can appreciate the exotic pronouncements of the theorist, as long as he